orangehrm/orangehrm-dev-environment/README.md

 | dev_rabbitmq   | rabbitmq                           | RabbitMQ 3.6| 10.5.2.3   | 15671,5671 | 15671 |

 ## How to use custom containers?
-- run `docker-compose -f docker-compose.yml -f custom-compose/<FILE_NAME> -f custom-compose/<FILE_NAME> ... up -d`. check ./custom-compose directory for available custom containers.
-Available list of custom containers are as follows
+- Compose files for custom containers have been located under ./custom-compose directory.
+Run `php env-start.php` and select the "Custom Environment" option.
+Then select the containers you need as you wish (Use **<ARROW_KEYS>** to move up and down and press **<SPACE>** to do the selection.
+And press **<ENTER>** to continue.).

+- Available custom containers
    - db56 - MySQL 5.6
    - db57 - MySQL 5.7
    - ldap - openldap and phpldapadmin
    - mariadb103 - MariaDB 10.3
    - mongodb - mongo DB Database
    - oracle11 - Oracle 11 Database
    - ubuntuweb71 - Ubuntu 18.04 PHP 7.1 container
    - web 70 - CentOS 7 PHP 7.0 container
    - xhgui - XhGUI profiling tool

 - Moving from custom version to basic version -  `docker-compose up -d --remove-orphans`